ibm-cloud-docs/account/catalog-settings.md

 You need the [administrator role on the catalog management service](/docs/account?topic=account-account-services#catalog-management-account-management) to perform these tasks.

-## Updating the visibility of the {{site.data.keyword.cloud_notm}} catalog
+## Updating the visibility of the {{site.data.keyword.cloud_notm}} catalog in the console
 {: #set-public-visibility}
+{: ui}

 Users in your account have access to all products in the public catalog by default.
 To update what products are visible to users, go to **Manage** > **Catalogs** > **Settings** in the {{site.data.keyword.cloud_notm}} console.

 If you don't have any private catalogs in your account and you turn off the visibility of the public catalog, users can't create instances of any products.
 Be sure to [create a private catalog](/docs/account?topic=account-restrict-by-user) before you update this setting.
 {: note}

-## Managing access to products for all users
+## Managing access to products for all users in the console
 {: #set-account-filters}
+{: ui}

 You can use filters to manage which products in the public catalog are available to all users in your account.
 For example, you might want to restrict access to third-party products.
 Or, you might want users to work with a specific software type.

 If your account is a parent account in an {{site.data.keyword.cloud_notm}} enterprise, the filters that you set apply to all child account groups and accounts.
-For more information, see [Managing products for an an {{site.data.keyword.cloud_notm}} enterprise](/docs/account?topic=account-catalog-enterprise-restrict).
+For more information, see [Managing products for {{site.data.keyword.cloud_notm}} enterprise](/docs/account?topic=account-catalog-enterprise-restrict).
 {: tip}

 1. In the console, go to **Manage** > **Catalogs** > **Settings**.